berkeley-scf/tutorial-dask-future/python-dask.md

 # 6.1.
 Nested parallelization and pipelines

-We can set up nested parallelization and just have Dask's delayed functionality figure out how to do the parallelization.
+We can set up nested parallelization (or an arbitrary set of computations) and just have Dask's delayed functionality figure out how to do the parallelization, provided there is a single call to the compute() method.

 ```
 import dask.multiprocessing